"Go for Broke."

 One of their heroic achievements is the rescue of the “Lost Battalion,” the 36th Infantry Division from the Texas National Guard.
 The 36th, trapped by the Germans in the Vosges Mountains of France, was running out of time and supplies.
 The 442nd fought through the German lines, taking 800+ casualties, and ended up saving 211 Texans.
 (Link)

-As it turned out, not a single Japanese American was convicted of espionage against the US.
-In fact, not one was even charged with the crime.
+As it turned out, not a single Japanese American was convicted of espionage against the U.S. In fact, not one was even charged with the crime.

-This coming Monday is Memorial Day, the day of remembrance for Americans who died while serving in the military.
+The timing seems especially appropriate, since this coming Monday is Memorial Day, the day of remembrance for Americans who died while serving in the military.